ceyhunbcelik/PHP-Education/README.md

 making possible to add value in selected columns in table

 #### 7. Fetching Value(SELECT)
-possible to fetch all of or selected value of columns and also give a name to columns and filter by WHERE parameter.
+possible to fetch all of or selected value of columns and also give a name to columns and filter by WHERE pa rameter.

 #### 8. Update Value(UPDATE)
 We can update selected value by WHERE command and if we don't use WHERE, every value will be same update

 #### 9. Delete Value(DELETE)
--
+Delete a selected value by WHERE parameter and if you don't use WHERE parameter, will be delete all of data

 ## License